The Ultimate Timor Leste Backpacking Guide (Updated for 2025)

 • Lautem: Gateway to Com, Lospalos, Jaco Island and Nino Konis Santana National Park

-• Aileu: You go here to visit the former Falintil resistance training camp
+• Aileu: The former Falintil resistance training camp

 • Suai: This town is so remote, that even the Japanese couldn’t get there.
 The Australian Sparrow Force stuck around Suai for almost a year after the Japanese invasion of East Timor in 1942.
 Suai is also the center of Timor Leste’s oil industry (which is yet to blossom).